anPerger/weather_micro/README.md

 And it will still be able to infer Las Vegas, Nevada.

-## Mitigation Plan

-This microservice was created for Benjamin Joseph

-The current state is complete, unless code review requires any minor tweaks

-This code can be accessed by git cloning this repository and running locally

-I have already shared the repo link over Teams and am in direct contact if any issues come up

 ## Additional consideration

 The only additional consideration is the Google API key, which can be set up [here](https://developers.google.com/maps/documentation/geolocation/cloud-setup)